Study & Work – 25 Weeks Programme

 At the Rightword Institute, we will help and guide you with this process.
 We will be here to offer assistance and support during your whole period with us.
 From weekly walking tours to full support with emergency numbers, help on setting yourself up with PPS numbers, opening your bank accounts, immigration and CV workshops.

-Rightword Offers General English classes from Beginner level (A0) to Advanced level (C1) based on the CEFT (Common European Framework of Reference).
+Rightword Offers General English classes from Beginner level (A0) to Advanced level (C1) based on the CEFR (Common European Framework of Reference).
 The aim of these courses is to develop our students’ confidence and skills in using the English language.